-- According to a survey, 72% of black-owned micro-enterprises belong to a service industry with 28% being in the professional, scientific and technical services sector.
+- According to a survey, 72% of black-owned microenterprises belong to the service industry, with 28% being in the professional, scientific, and technical services sector.

 - Small business incubators and product development companies can get asset-backed loans from the Product Development and Small Business Incubator Fund (PDSBI).

-- Texas state law requires that every new business designate a Texas registered agent that will be available during regular business hours at a physical address within Texas
+- Texas state law requires that every new Texas LLC designate a Texas registered agent that will be available during regular business hours at a physical address within Texas.

 - Small firms in the wholesale and retail sector pay 0.375% of their revenue as taxes.